torproject/tor/doc/HACKING/ReleasingTor.md

    of them and reordering to focus on what users and funders would find interesting and understandable.

-   1. Make sure that everything that wants a bug number has one.
-      Make sure that everything which is a bugfix says what version it was a bugfix on.

-   2. Concatenate them.
+   To do this, first run `./scripts/maint/lintChanges.py changes/*` and fix as many warnings as you can.
+Then run `./scripts/maint/sortChanges.py changes/* > changelog.in` to combine headings and sort the entries.
+   After that, it's time to hand-edit and fix the issues that lintChanges can't find:

-   3. Sort them by section.
-Within each section, sort by "version it's a bugfix on", else by numerical ticket order.
+   1. Within each section, sort by "version it's a bugfix on", else by numerical ticket order.

-   4. Clean them up:
+   2. Clean them up:

-      Standard idioms:
-      `Fixes bug 9999; bugfix on 0.3.3.3-alpha.`

-      One space after a period.

       Make stuff very terse